wraaath-homelab/docs/proxmox/windows-with-gpu.md

 select partiton 4
 delete partiton override
 ```

-10. Now the "Extend Volume" should be selectable.
+6. `Extend Volume...` should be selectable.